choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 In simplified simulation of continuous tracks, command values to the continuous track are given as the magnitude of the driving velocity (relative velocity to be achieved at contact points).
 This value can be output as the joint velocity value for the joint corresponding to the continuous track.

-For example, when driving the sample model's crawler using SimpleController, first in the initialize function:
+For example, when driving the sample model's track using SimpleController, first in the initialize function:

  Link* crawlerL = io->body()->link("CRAWLER_TRACK_L");

-to get the crawler link, then:
+to get the track link, then:

  crawlerL->setActuationMode(Link::JointVelocity);
  io->enableOutput(crawlerL);

-to enable output to the simplified crawler.
+to enable output to the simplified track.

-The above is for the left crawler.
+The above is for the left track.
 Do the same for the right side.

 Then, perform the following in the control function:

  crawlerL->dq_target() = 1.0;
  crawlerR->dq_target() = 1.0;

-This gives the same driving force to both left and right crawlers, making the entire model move forward at a speed of 1.0[m/s].
+This gives the same driving force to both left and right tracks, making the entire model move forward at a speed of 1.0[m/s].
 (The variable ioBody used here is the Body object for input/output obtained by io->body().)

 Also, by giving different command values to left and right as follows, you can make the model turn: